bilal-elchami/dijkstra-hadoop-spark/README.md

-﻿# Big Data's course Project

-Master en informatique pour la finance - Université Paris-Dauphine
+# Dijkstra’s algorithm - Hadoop Python

-You can find the projet report [here](document/report.pdf)
+This project was developed during my masters at Paris-Dauphine university.
+You can find [here](document/report.pdf) the project report.

 ## Single-source shortest path problem

-The task is to find shortest paths from a source node to all other nodes in the graph.
-This problem is solved by the Dijkstra’s algorithm, which is sequential.
+The purpose of this algorithm is to find shortest path of a source node to all other nodes in a graph.
+This problem is solved by the Dijkstra’s algorithm.
-The project has a double purpose.
-First get familiar with Dijkstra’s algorithm, then devise a MapReduce version of the algorithm.
-As you will realise, the process is actually iterative, so the identified MapReduce job must be iterated a certain number of times.
+This project has double purposes.
+First, to get familiar with Dijkstra’s algorithm, then implement a MapReduce version of it.
+The algorithm is iterative, so the identified MapReduce job must be iterated several times to find the final solution.
-Provide both a Python-Hadoop streaming and Spark implementation of the algorithm, and test it on the simple graph data provided in classes.
+We provided a Python-Hadoop streaming and Spark (Python) implementations of the algorithm.

-Optional: perform scalability experiments as for previous projects.
-A single comparison on a reasonable big graph would be sufficient
+Optional: perform scalability experiments.
+A single comparison on a reasonable big graph would be sufficient.

 <p align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/5/57/Dijkstra_Animation.gif">
 </p>

 ## Formating data

+This script takes data and convert it to the compatible format of the algorithm.
+For specific data formats, you can implement your own map job formatter.

 ```sh
 cat data/new-data.dat | sort | python/prepare.py 1 >> data/input.dat